abshinn/mind-the-gap/README.md

 - [x] Prepare project data, NCES data, and Census data for cosine-similarity calculation
 - [x] Compute school cosine-similarity
   * start with California
-- [ ] Develop tools that check if the similarity calculation is working
+- [x] Start to develop tools that check if the similarity calculation is working
-- [ ] Kmeans clustering of schools

 ##### _similarity brainstorm_